plumenator/budget-allocation-problem/README.md

 ## Limitations
 1. Due to rounding, a bill might fall short of funds even when a single district can fund it
-1. A district's available funds may not be fully utilized when the caps interact with allocation proportions

 ## Improvements
 1. Output available fund balances for districts